 New in LabVIEW 8.6, the window below pops up if there are dependency errors during your build.

 Check this window when it pops up to make sure that the stated software is installed.
 If it is, then click the Yes button and continue with the prompts.
 The National Instruments Software will write these file paths to the local cache so that next time the build process won't bring up these dependency errors.
-If you no longer have this software on your local system, then click the No button and follow the prompts to direct it to the proper file paths.
+If you no longer have this software on your local system, then click the No button and follow the prompts.
 If you are unsure as to whether you have the software or not or want more information, click the Help button.

 Some of these shared installer dependencies may have had a new version installed by another NI product and that product will be required in order to build the installer.